 - Students can only apply for conference funding once per academic year.

-Application Process: Students are asked to email the following information to email@example.com by August 15th:
+Application Process: Students are asked to email the following information to email@example.com after attending the conference:

 - Name and student number